 Bourbon virusis a tick-borne infection that has been identified in a limited number of individuals in the United States.

-Colorado tick fever is an illness caused by a virus transmitted by the Rocky Mountain wood tick.
+Colorado tick fever is an illness transmitted by the Rocky Mountain wood tick.

-Ehrlichiosis is a viral illness transmitted to humans by the lone star tick.
+Ehrlichiosis is an illness transmitted to humans by the lone star tick.

 Heartland virus is thought to be transmitted by lone star ticks.